-Our itinerary together begins at Baltra airport, from which we’ll sail to the glorious white beach of Las Bachas with a pair of brackish water lagoons only a few steps from the sea.
-These lagoons serve as feeding grounds for various wading birds, including stilts, pintail ducks and flamingos.
-As we continue our voyage, we explore two fascinating visitor sites on Santiago Island: Buccaneer Cove, home to a large number of marine birds, sea lions, and inter-tidal organisms; and Puerto Egas, with its great walk-along pools full of life and good snorkeling and swimming opportunities.
-The next day we visit the red-sand beach of Rabida Island along with a lovely trail around some cliffs and a popular spot for aquatic activities, with some of the best snorkeling in Galapagos!
+Our Northern Galapagos cruise itinerary together begins at Baltra airport, from which we’ll sail to the glorious white beach of Las Bachas with a pair of brackish water lagoons only a few steps from the sea.
+These lagoons serve as feeding grounds for various wading birds, including stilts, pintail ducks, and flamingos.
+As we continue our voyage, we explore two fascinating visitor sites on Santiago Island: Buccaneer Cove, home to a large number of marine birds, sea lions, and inter-tidal organisms; and Puerto Egas, with its fantastic tidal pools that are full of life and good snorkeling and swimming opportunities.
+The next day we visit the red-sand beach of Rabida Island along with a lovely trail around some cliffs and a popular spot for aquatic activities, with some of the best snorkeling in the Galapagos Islands!
 In the afternoon, we round out the day with a stop at Bartolome Island, which offers a volcanic viewpoint with room for hiking, swimming, and exploring the beach and the coast.
-Bartolome is one of the few spots in Galapagos that will give you the chance to see Galapagos penguins.
+Bartolome is one of the few spots in the Galapagos that will give you the chance to see Galapagos penguins.
 From here we sail northeast, crossing the equatorial line, to the sunken crater of Genovesa Island, home to thousands of marine birds.
 It feels like a world a million miles from our own.
 We finish with an incredible encounter with nature through which we respectfully share a wild habitat with giant Galapagos tortoises at a private reserve up in the highlands of Santa Cruz Island and then make our way to the airport at Baltra.

 Day 1 - Baltra & Santa Cruz Islands

-You will land in Baltra Island by plane in the morning and then take a guided transfer to the dock to board the Santa Cruz II.
-After an introductory briefing onboard, all passengers will partake in an emergency boat drill.
-Afterwards, you will be assigned to your cabin and then be invited to lunch.
+You will land in Baltra Island by plane in the morning and then take a guided transfer to the dock to board the Santa Cruz II Galapagos Cruise.
+After an introductory briefing onboard, passengers partake in an emergency boat drill.
+Afterwards, they receive their cabin assignments, and enjoy a hardy and delicious lunch.

 Las Bachas Beach (Santa Cruz Island)

 This beautiful visitor site is located on the northern shore of Santa Cruz Island, where a glorious white beach awaits along with a couple of brackish lagoons that are just a few steps away from the sea.
 These lagoons actually serve as the feeding grounds of various wading birds, from stilts to flamingos.
 You are more than welcome to enjoy swimming and snorkeling activities at this beach, too.
-Afterwards, we will head back aboard for a welcome cocktail and an expedition briefing about the following day.
-Dinner is served shortly after this.
+Afterwards, we head back aboard for a welcome cocktail and an expedition briefing about the next day.
+Dinner follows.

 Day 2 - Santiago Island

-After breakfast, we will get to explore the coastline along the impressive cliffs of Buccaneer Cove, all while learning about the area’s history.
+After breakfast, we explore the coastline along the impressive cliffs of Buccaneer Cove, all while learning about the area’s history.
 This cove is home to a large number of marine birds, sea lions, and inter-tidal organisms.
-We will also get to marvel at the fantastic geological formations such as “Elephant Rock” and “The Bishop” as well as an impressive natural cave.
-Here, you will have the chance to go snorkeling, take a ride on the dinghy or the glass-bottom boat.
+We also get to marvel at the fantastic geological formations, such as “Elephant Rock” and “The Bishop” as well as an impressive natural cave.
+Here, we have the chance to go snorkeling, take a ride on a dinghy or glass-bottom boat.

 After disembarking at the beach here, you will get to enjoy a swim or snorkel along the rocky shorelines, typically in the company of marine turtles.
-From here, the excursion will head off on a walk that gives you a great opportunity to see both land and marine birds as they skitter about a landscape that consists of tuff-stone layers and lava flows.
+From here, the excursion will head off on a walk that gives you a great opportunity to see some of the Galapagos iconic species as they skitter about a landscape that consists of tuff-stone layers and lava flows.
 At low tide, marine iguanas can oftentimes be found grazing upon the algae beds nearby.
 We can also observe a colony of fur-sea lions.
 After the visit, the whole group will have some additional time for swimming and/or snorkeling.

 Day 3 - Rabida & Bartolome Islands

 Today’s afternoon activities begin with a wet landing on the golden beach of this famous island, dominated by the imposing Pinnacle Rock.
 This is another great place for all of us to go for a swim and snorkel from the beach.
-A chance to ride the glass-bottom boat is also offered.
+Guests also have the opportunity to ride the glass-bottom boat.
 After returning to the ship, guests will be split into two groups: the first group will go for a hike to the summit of this relatively small island, the viewpoint of which boasts fantastic views of the archipelago.
 This “climb” consists of a moderately steep incline that’s made even easier thanks to the presence of a wooden staircase, complete with resting platforms and handrails.
 The view from the top is well worth the effort!
 The second group, in the meantime, will get to explore the rugged and volcanic shoreline aboard the dinghies.
 The groups will then swap spots so that each one experiences the full beauty of this iconic island.

 Day 4 - Genovesa Island